What is menopause?

 Menopause is a milestone in a woman’s life, and a natural consequence of aging.
-Menopause signals the end of a woman’s fertility, a point when she is no longer able to become pregnant.
+It signals the end of a woman’s fertility, a point when she is no longer able to become pregnant.

 Every woman is born with a limited number of eggs, which are stored in the ovaries.
 The ovaries produce progesterone and estrogen.
 These hormones regulate menstruation and ovulation.